This page will give you information about ankle arthrodesis. If you have any questions, you should ask your GP or other

 What does the operation involve?

 Various anaesthetic techniques are possible.
 The operation usually takes an hour to 90 minutes.

 Your surgeon will remove the damaged joint surfaces.
-They will fix the bones together with a metal plate, a metal rod, or screws.
+They will fix the bones together with screws and sometimes a metal plate or rod.